Welcome FAQs

 Snowdon is the part of the National Park which sees the most of tourists.
 For walkers the massif can be reached via diverse trails which provide a multitude of approaches and loops.

-View.from under the summit of Snowdon to Llyn Llydaw with Miner's track leaving from the lake's northwest shore and Pyg track skirting the flank of Crib Goch (923m).
+View from under the summit of Snowdon to Llyn Llydaw with Miner's track leaving from the lake's northwest shore and Pyg track skirting the flank of Crib Goch (923m).
 Both tracks eventually rejoin north of Glaslyn.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 Snowdown (1085m) seen from the Ranger path approach.
 The path meets the train tracks before reaching the summit and you can spot the train station on the top.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 View on Llyn Cwellyn (left of the picture) and Llyn Coch from the Rhyd-Ddu path.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 The Snowdon South ridge.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 View from Snowdon (1085m) down to Llyn Llydaw.
 The junction of Miner's and Pyg track is clearly visible.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 Snowdon seen from the Rhyd-Ddu path.
 The lakes from left to right are Llyn Ffynnon-y-gwas, Llyn Nadroedd and the smallest one Llyn Coch.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 Llyn Cwellyn seen from Snowdon on an autumn overcast day.
 The sea is visible in the distance.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 [Go to Top]